TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/application-server-telemetry/_index.md

 description: ""
 distributions: "AWS Launcher"
 deprecated_in_version: "3.11.1"
+aliases: ["/integrations/aws-iot/application-server-telemetry"]
 ---

 {{% tts %}} supports publishing of uplink messages directly to the AWS IoT suite.

 {{< warning >}} This integration will be removed in a next version.
 Please switch to the [Default Integration]({{< relref "../default" >}}) instead. {{</ warning >}}

 AWS IoT suite can be used to subscribe to detailed uplink messages as well as get insights into aggregated metrics of your uplink data.

 {{< note >}} This only works if {{% tts %}} runs in your AWS account, i.e. in a Enterprise or AWS Launcher deployment.
 When using the [AWS Marketplace AMI listing]({{< ref "/getting-started/aws/ami" >}}), the **AWS IoT Telemetry** option in the CloudFormation template must be set to **true** during the deployment phase. {{</ note >}}